Cameroon-born Agoume happy to 'help' Inter Milan in six-goal thriller against Sassuolo | Goal.com

 Cameroon-born Agoume happy to help Inter Milan in six-goal thriller against Sassuolo

-Lucien Agoume has expressed his feeling after playing a part in Inter Milan’s 3-3 draw against Sassuolo in Tuesday’s Serie A fixture.
+Lucien Agoume has expressed his feeling after playing a part in Inter Milan’s 3-3 draw against Sassuolo in Wednesday’s Serie A fixture.

 The Yaounde-born midfielder replaced Christian Eriksen in the 62nd minute for his second appearance in Antonio Conte's team this term since his summer-signing from French club Sochaux.